Fashion Scholarship Fund 2026 case study

 How might fashion support both the medical needs and emotional identity of teens undergoing cancer treatment?

-Consumer & Industry Reseaerch
+Consumer & industry Research

 I analyzed:

-Adaptive apparel competitors such as Tommy Hilfiger
+Adaptive apparel competitors

 Gen Z consumer behavior (self-expression through fashion)